Dagait/TES5-TrueFactionSystem/README.md

 ### Planned Features:

-- Improved detection logic: Considering NPC level, line of sight, environment, and other factors in faction detection.
+- **Quest integration**: Possible integration into existing quests to adjust NPC behavior based on the player’s disguise.
-- Quest integration: Possible integration into existing quests to adjust NPC behavior based on the player’s disguise.
+- **Mod support**: Support for custom faction armors and factions from mods (MCM).
-- Mod support: Support for custom faction armors and factions from mods.
+- **Configurable settings**: Allow players to customize settings such as check intervals, stealth thresholds, and more.
-- Configurable settings: Allow players to customize settings such as check intervals, stealth thresholds, and more.
+- **Location-Based NPC Memory**: NPCs will have the ability to remember the player's appearance based on the location.
+If the player is recognized in a certain area, the disguise may not work when they return to that location, making it harder to fool the same NPCs again.
+Currently, the NPC's FormID is stored for 2 hours of in-game time, during which time there is a higher probability that the NPC will be able to detect the player's disguise again.

 ## Known Issues